 SIMS Short Volume

-State Street SPDR S&P Kensho Intelligent Structures ETF (SIMS) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $8.7M, listed on AMEX, carrying a beta of 1.52 to the broader market.
-The State Street SPDR S&P Kensho Intelligent Structures ETF seeks to provide investment results that, before fees and expenses, correspond generally to the total return performance of the S&P Kensho Intelligent Infrastructure Index (the "Index")Seeks to track an index that is designed to capture companies whose products and services are driving innovation behind intelligent infrastructure, which includes the areas of smart building infrastructure, smart power grids, intelligent transportation infrastructure, and intelligent water infrastructureMay provide an effective way to invest in a portfolio of companies involved in the transition to an intelligent, adaptive, and connected infrastructure public since 2017-12-27.
+State Street SPDR S&P Kensho Intelligent Structures ETF (SIMS) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $8.8M, listed on AMEX, carrying a beta of 1.49 to the broader market.
+This exchange-traded fund (ETF) aims to replicate, before fees and expenses, the overall investment performance of the S&P Kensho Intelligent Infrastructure Index. public since 2017-12-27.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.